eipeele/690_farmersmarketdesign/README.md

   *results*:  May appear in ol class.
 Describes type of list.

   *resultone*, *resulttwo*, *resultthree*:  May appear in li class.
 Orders search result data.

+#Rel Attributes:

+  *index*:  Used to describe the outbound link as one leading to a listing of items.

+  *create-form*:  Used to describe the outbound link as one leading to a form in which information will be inputted.

+  *anchor*:  Used to describe the outbound link as one leading to a hashed anchor tag within another page.